SwiftyVK/SwiftyVK/README.md

 ```

 ### Official VK Application

-If user have official VK application on device, SwiftyVK can be authorized through it.
+If a user has the official VK app installed on their device, SwiftyVK can be authorized using it.
+To do that:
-For this you need:

 1. In *Xcode -> Target -> Info -> URL Types*